Vlad6422/VUT_IPK_Client/Readme.md

 ### **Applications of TCP**
 I took information from this website [[15]](https://www.techtarget.com/searchnetworking/definition/TCP), but you can freely use any of open sources for it.
-TCP is used by many network applications that require tcp communication.
-Some of the most common applications:

 - **Web Browsing (HTTP/HTTPS):** When you browse websites, HTTP or HTTPS uses TCP for reliable data transfer [[9]](https://datatracker.ietf.org/doc/html/rfc1945).
 - **File Transfer Protocol (FTP):** FTP uses TCP to ensure files are correctly transferred between computers [[8]](https://datatracker.ietf.org/doc/html/rfc1350).